duguyue100/pyaer/README.md

 $ pip install pyaer -U
 ```

-__NOTE:__ The wheel file is built based on the bleeding-edge of
-`libcaer`.
-It's recommended to install `libcaer` from source
-than from other packaging system.

 __NOTE:__ We will start shipping Python wheels for Raspberry Pi from beta release.

 3. Install from source